Han Tianyu

 Han Tianyu (born 3 June 1996) is a Chinese short-track speed-skater.
 He won the silver medal in men's 1500 metres short track speed skating at the 2014 Winter Olympics, behind the Canadian skater Charles Hamelin, who won the gold medal.
+Han also won medals in the 5000 m relay event at the 2014 and 2018 Winter Olympics.

 Early life

 In 2002, Tianyu started to practice roller skating when he was only six years old.
 He was very talented in skating and won 8 national champions and 5 provincial champions during 2002 to 2006.
 In 2006, 10-year-old Tianyu decided to learn and practice short track speed skating.
 While there was no professional short track team in Liaoning Province at that time, he went to Changchun, Jilin and started his short track training.

 Career

 Han Tianyu made his international debut in 2012 World Junior Short Track Speed Skating Championships, Melbourne, where he finished first in super 1500 meters, as well as a silver medal in 500 meters.
 Finally, he won a bronze medal in the overall ranking.
 After that competition, he was selected as a Chinese national team skater.